LNL polycategories and doctrines of linear logic: Introduction

 A multicategory is like a category, but allows the domain of a morphism to be a finite list of objects; a polycategory allows both the domain and codomain to be such a list.
 Such morphisms correspond respectively to intuitionistic sequents $A_1,\dots,A_m \vdash B$ and classical sequents $A_1,\dots,A_m \vdash B_1,\dots, B_n$.
 One can then formulate universal properties for ``tensor products'' as representing objects for such morphisms, generalizing the classical characterization of the tensor product of vector spaces as a representing object for multilinear maps.

 The choice of structural rules in a logic is reflected by an action on the morphisms of a multi- or polycategory that modifies the elements in the domain or codomain lists.
 For instance, the exchange rule is reflected by an operation taking any morphism $(\Gamma,A,B,\Delta) \to C$ to a morphism $(\Gamma,B,A,\Delta) \to C$.
-This leads to different kinds of multi- and polycategory, such as the following. \begin{itemize} \item Cartesian multicategories correspond to intuitionistic nonlinear logic, with all structural rules.
+This leads to different kinds of multi- and polycategory, such as the following. \begin{itemize} \item Cartesian multicategories (a.k.a.\ abstract clones) correspond to intuitionistic nonlinear logic, with all structural rules.
 A cartesian multicategory with enough representing objects is equivalent to a cartesian monoidal category or a cartesian closed category. \item Symmetric multicategories correspond to intuitionistic multiplicative-additive linear logic, with exchange but no weakening or contraction.
 A symmetric multicategory with enough representing objects is equivalent to a symmetric monoidal category, possibly closed. \item Symmetric polycategories correspond to classical multiplicative-additive linear logic.
 A symmetric polycategory with enough representing objects is equivalent to a linearly distributive category or a $\ast$-autonomous category. \end{itemize}

-Multicategories and polycategories also have advantages from a purely category-theoretic standpoint.
+Multicategories and polycategories also have advantages from a purely category-the\-o\-ret\-ic standpoint.
 They can simplify coherence problems, since operations defined by universal properties generally do not require explicit coherence axioms.
 They can also enable the unification of different-looking structures in a larger context; for instance, monoidal categories and closed categories can both be represented as multicategories~\cite{hermida:multicats,manzyuk:closed}, and the Chu and Dialectica constructions are both instances of one polycategorical operation~\cite{shulman:dialectica}.

 It seems, however, that no polycategorical structure exists in the literature to correspond to \emph{classical} linear logic \emph{with exponentials}.
 Structured categories with exponential modalities have certainly been studied, such as \lnl adjunctions~\cite{benton:lnl} and linearly distributive categories with storage~\cite{bcs:storage}.
 And a multicategorical version, corresponding to \emph{intuitionistic} linear logic with exponentials, is suggested in~\cite{ht:lnl-2mnd}.
 But the polycategorical case appears to be missing.